-ING actively reached out to customers in the Netherlands with interest-only mortgages to help them plan ahead for when their mortgages mature and the principal repayment is due.
+ING actively reached out to customers in the Netherlands with 'interest' only mortgages to help them plan ahead for when their mortgages mature and the principal repayment is due.
 Customers can use the insights we provide to take timely action if needed to prevent affordability problems in the future.
 We believe this results in additional redemptions and product conversions and leads to de-risking of the mortgage portfolio.

 In September 2018, ING reached a settlement agreement with the Dutch Public Prosecution Service related to previously disclosed investigations that found serious shortcomings in the execution of policies to prevent financial economic crime at ING in the Netherlands.
-You can find more information about this in the 'Risk and capital management' chapter.
+You can find more information about this in the Regulation section.

-Challengers markets
+Challengers Markets